andrewcumming/phys512/project_instructions.md

 Your report should be prepared in LaTeX and for any code snippets that you include you should use code formatting as described here: https://www.overleaf.com/learn/latex/Code_listing

-The code you submit in your repository should be clearly commented and in a state where it is ready to run to reproduce the results you show in your write up.
-Note however that the write up should include all your key results (e.g. important plots that you make) — we should be able to understand and see your results without having to run the code.
+The code you submit in your repository should be clearly commented and in a state where it is ready to run to reproduce the results you show in your report.
+Note however that the report should include all your key results (e.g. important plots that you make) — we should be able to understand and see your results without having to run the code.

 **Grading**